Exactly Tips And Ways How To Prevent Obesity In Childhood

 6. Foster a Healthy Relationship with Food

-• Promote a balanced and intuitive approach to eating, focusing on nourishing the body with a variety of nutritious foods.
+• Promote a balanced and intuitive approach to eating, focusing on nourishing the body with various nutritious foods.

 • Encourage mindful eating and teach children to listen to their body's hunger and fullness cues.